gargoyle/starch/docs/middleware.md

 # Middleware

 Starch is built around middleware.
-The concept is not new and I'll refer to the [PSR-15 proposal](https://github.com/php-fig/fig-standards/blob/master/proposed/http-handlers/request-handlers.md) to explain what they are.
+The concept is not new and I'll refer to the [PSR-15 spec](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-15-request-handlers.md) to explain what they are.

-> An middleware component is an individual component participating, often together with other middleware components, in the processing of an incoming request and the creation of a resulting response, as defined by PSR-7.
+> A middleware component is an individual component participating, often together with other middleware components, in the processing of an incoming request and the creation of a resulting response, as defined by PSR-7.
 >
 > A middleware component MAY create and return a response without delegating to a request handler, if sufficient